Independent AI Due Diligence for Investors and Owners

 What if the target company is uncooperative?

+Reluctance itself is informative.
 I can assess based on available materials and flag gaps as risks.
-Reluctance to share technical details is itself a finding.
+Sometimes the most important finding is what they won't show you.

 Do you work under NDA?